Here's How To Explain Fourth Of July To Your Kid

 “I would tell kids that independence is the right to make your own decisions,” says Doveton.
 “Children of all ages have some form of independence to make their own decisions, but they need help and guidance.
 And I would say that as a nation, independence means not just being free to do anything you want.
 It comes down to community and agreeing upon certain rules and behaviors that we're going to abide by.”

-Why do we celebrate Independence Day on July 4th?
+Why do we celebrate Independence Day on the Fourth of July?

 To make the lesson simpler for kids, Doveton says, “July 4 is when the movement of independence begins” and that’s why we celebrate it then.